Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Theory

 where we have defined: \bea \hat{W}^a_\mathrm{eff}(\chi)\hat{W}^b_\mathrm{eff}(\chi) &\equiv& \hat{W}_\gamma^a(\chi)\hat{W}_\gamma^b(\chi) + \hat{W}_{\gamma}^a(\chi)\hat{W}_{I}^b(\chi) \nonumber \\ &+& \hat{W}_{I}^a(\chi)\hat{W}_{\gamma}^b(\chi) + \hat{W}^a_{I}(\chi)\hat{W}^b_{I}(\chi), \eea with: \bea \hat W_\gamma^a(\chi) &\equiv& \sum_{i=1}^{n_{\rm T}} p^a_i W_\gamma^i(\chi)\nonumber\\ \hat{W}^a_{I}(\chi) &\equiv& \sum_{i=1}^{n_T}p^a_i\left[C^i_1(\chi)W_N^i(\chi)\right]. \eea With this definition, $\hat W_\gamma^a(\chi)$ is the BNT-transformed lensing kernel and $\hat{W}^a_{I}(\chi)$ is the BNT-transformed intrinsic-alignment kernel.
 It is important to note that, by construction, the BNT lensing kernel is localized in redshift, whereas this is not necessarily true for the BNT intrinsic-alignment kernel.
 The remainder of this work quantifies how intrinsic alignments affect the ability of BNT to separate angular from physical scales in the lensing term.
 For TATT in particular, the factorization in Eq. \ref{eq:hatCell_NLA} is not applicable due to the $k$ dependence in the IA kernel.

-In the rest of this work, we will use Euclid-like mock with ten redshift bins \cite{Euclid2020Forecast}.
-Figure \ref{fig:nz} displays the three possible kernel combinations as functions of $\chi$, alongside the effective kernel $\chi^{-2}\hat{W}^2_\mathrm{eff}(\chi)$.
+In the rest of this work, we will use an Euclid-like mock with ten redshift bins weak lensing tomography \cite{Euclid2020Forecast}.
+In (mock-) observational practices, galaxies are binned by their photometric redshift estimates.
+Because photometric redshifts have finite uncertainty, the true redshift distribution $n(z)$ of each bin is broadened and overlaps with its neighboring bins, even if the original photometric binning is non-overlapping.
+We can compute the kernels directly from the redshift distributions, and Figure \ref{fig:nz} displays the three possible kernel combinations as functions of $\chi$, alongside the effective kernel $\chi^{-2}\hat{W}^2_\mathrm{eff}(\chi)$.
 The BNT intrinsic-alignment kernel is less localized in redshift than the BNT lensing kernel, yet it remains more localized than the original noBNT lensing kernel.